Active Multi-Object Exploration and Recognition via Tactile Whiskers: Results on Tactile Exploration

 \subsection{Experiment with Whiskers on the Robot}

 The proposed approaches were implemented on a UR16e robot.
 The tactile feedback was obtained by using the whisker sensor developed, which was mounted onto the robot's end-effector using a 3D-printed flange, as shown in Fig.~\ref{fig:UR_robot_mount} (a).
-During object searching and contour tracing, the robot moved in a horizontal plane ($z=0.01$, where the desk surface is defined as $z=0$), as shown in Fig.~\ref{fig:UR_robot_mount} (b).
+During object searching and contour tracing, the robot moved in a horizontal plane ({\revcolor{red}$z=0.01\;m$, where the desk surface is defined as $z=0\;m$}), as shown in Fig.~\ref{fig:UR_robot_mount} (b).
 Once the object is being localized, it is possible to sample points directly in volumetric space $\mathbb{R}^3$ in order to enhance the object feature discriminability.
-This was done by approaching from top of the object until contact events, as shown in Fig.~\ref{fig:UR_robot_mount} (c).
-The experiments included 11 real objects, which are shown in Fig.~\ref{fig:UR_robot_mount} (d).
+This was done by approaching from top of the object until contact events, as shown in Fig.~\ref{fig:UR_robot_mount} (c). {\revcolor{red} Note that, if the center lies outside of the object contour, the measured $z$ is $0\;m$.} The experiments included 11 real objects, which are shown in Fig.~\ref{fig:UR_robot_mount} (d).
 The real objects include: a tape, a rubber airplane, an eyeglasses case, an apple, a game controller, a TV remote control, a bottle, a banana, a Realsense camera package box, and a book.
-The objects chosen have different masses, dimensions, affordances, materials and textures, friction coefficients, and convexities.
-Since the area of the task space was limited by the reachability of the robot arm, 3-6 objects were selected for each experiment.
+The objects chosen have different masses, dimensions, affordances, materials and textures, friction coefficients, and convexities. {\revcolor{red}Since the area of the task space was limited by the reachability of the robot arm, 3-6 objects were selected for each experiment. }